gliu2k/SAP-Datasphere/SAC/Admin/Index.md

 # 3. Users/Permissions

 -  Do NOT use the default roles
--  Use Teams to group your Roles
+-  Use Teams to group your Roles (Team in SAC = Group in BOBJ = Composite Role in S/4)
 -  ....

 This is SAP [best practice](https://help.sap.com/docs/SUPPORT_CONTENT/boc/3354605643.html).